XxYouDeaDPunKxX/A.D.A.M.-Adaptive-Depth-and-Mode/README.md

 Offline use (logs): you can also paste assistant-reply logs into the chat and ask to apply the DRIFT rubric to those samples.
 In that case, `AVAILABLE` means "replies provided", not "replies in scrollback".

 ## Command Cheat Sheet
-ðŸ§ª Operator commands & probes (copy/paste friendly).
+🧪 Operator commands & probes (copy/paste friendly).

 | Type | Command | Notes |
 |---|---|---|